cold-logic/cold-logic/README.md

 > “Engineers don’t get paid for knowing the answers to every question, they get paid to know where to find them.”

+> "The future belongs to those who prepare for it today." — Malcolm X

 > The best solutions remove the obstacles, remove the impediments, remove the inhibitors that modern workers face — and they do it in a way that anyone can easily understand.
 It’s the solution you don’t know you need, but once you have it, you can’t live without it.

 <!--